cosmicexplorer/.emacs.d/README.md

 cause i spent a while getting my emacs perfect and it might help somebody else

 ## embedded systems
-In my experience this does not work
+In my experience this does

 #### Appropriate Commands:
 1. ```emacs -l ~/emacs.d/.emacs```